-ESG risks are environmental, social and governance variables that affect a company's financial position or operating performance.
-Notably, environmental variables associated with climate change impacts MCAN both through physical risks (e.g. weather events, longer term climate shifts, etc.) associated with our new originations and underlying portfolio, and through transition risks associated with evolving consumer, legislative, or regulatory sentiment as the market transitions to a low greenhouse gas emissions economy.
+MCAN's climate-related risks are physical risks (e.g. weather events, longer term climate shifts, etc.) associated with our new originations and underlying portfolio, and transition risks associated with evolving consumer, legislative, or regulatory sentiment as the market transitions to a low greenhouse gas emissions economy.

-To mitigate incremental physical risk impacts on our portfolio at origination, our underwriting practices restrict new lending on properties that are at higher risk of environmental harm (e.g. flood, forest fire, contamination, etc.).
+To mitigate incremental climate physical risk impacts on our portfolio at origination, our underwriting practices restrict new lending on properties that are at higher risk of environmental harm (e.g. flood, forest fire, contamination, etc.).
 By extension, our current portfolio is regularly stress tested to analyze the potential impacts on assets in the geographic regions that are more prone to physical climate events, which assists our decision-making on geographic diversification and risk appetite.